omegasemantic/omegasemantic.github.io/_pages/vim.md

 ###  The Evil Twins taunt Vim and The Queen of the Night tries to help

 > We see a magical forest glen.
 We meet VIM, who is painting at an easel.
 We see the QUEEN OF THE NIGHT watching on from the side.
 The EVIL TWINS jump up to yell taunts at VIM.
-They run away laughing.
 The QUEEN OF THE NIGHT approaches.

 We are now in the forest.
 Lo!
 We meet VIM
 A FAIRY, a CHANGELING, who could not fit in